bh679/Hunters-Of-The-Wine-Dark-Sea/README.md

 # Hunters-Of-The-Wine-Dark-Sea
+Bubbles the Monkey is trying to steal wine from Pandora’s Space Vineyard, while dodging Intergalactic Animal Control.
-An AI-powered hidden movement tabletop tile game.
+AI-powered hidden movement tabletop hex-tile game.
 2 - 4 players

 Thursty for more wine, Bubbles the monkey is float through space, running havok in Pandora's intergalatic glaxey wide vinyard harvesting of clouds of space-wine.